BlueCutOfficial/css-modules-to-scoped-css/README.md

 No, not necessarily; ember-scoped-css is not the only option.
 You could also follow [Vite documentation](https://vite.dev/guide/features#css-modules) directly or look into what the Ember community came up with.
 The advantage of ember-scoped-css is that it's quite similar to ember-css-modules in the way the implementation is structured, so it's a migration path we recommend to unblock your upgrade to Vite without changing drastically all your CSS.

+### I use ember-css-modules and want to migrate to a Vite-compatible solution, why should I favor ember-scoped-css?

+The similarities between ember-css-modules and ember-scoped-css enable the possibility to get them to work at the same time.
+Let's assume your Ember app contains a lot of components and is integrated to a continuous deployment process: it could be very challenging for you to upgrade to Vite if you need to drastically refactor the CSS as part of the upgrade.
+The path we suggest in this guide allows you to enable ember-scoped-css file by file, so you can control the pace of the migration until ember-css-modules is no longer used.

 ## How to use this repo

 ### A demo inspired by ember-welcome-page

-The `6.2` classic app in this repository is inspired by [ember-welcome-page](https://github.com/ember-cli/ember-welcome-page).

-- For the setup, a `<WelcomePageCopy />` component has been implemented directly in the application.
+The `6.2` app in this repository is inspired by [ember-welcome-page](https://github.com/ember-cli/ember-welcome-page).
+A `<WelcomePageCopy />` component has been implemented directly in the application and has been reworked to illustrate ember-css-modules and ember-scoped-css features.
-- Starting from there, I introduced changes that allow me to demo ember-css-modules features.
-- Then, from the version using ember-css-modules, I migrated to ember-scoped-css.
-- Then, from the version using ember-scoped-css, I migrated to a Vite build.

 ![Screenshot of the demo app, inspired from ember-welcome-page component](./demo-screenshot.png)

 ### View the before/after

 This repository contains several branches that can be compared as a before/after diff views.
+These branches and views are a resource material for this guide, that illustrates the different steps of the migration:

+1. Installing ember-scoped-css for a file by file migration: [diff](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-css-modules..demo-both-addons-installed)
-#### 1. From ember-css-modules to ember-scoped-css
+2. From ember-css-modules to ember-scoped-css: [diff](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-css-modules..demo-ember-scoped-css)

-✨ [**Click here to see the diff**](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-css-modules..demo-ember-scoped-css) ✨ or look at the [PR for additonnal comments](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/pull/1).

-In the "Walkthrough the diff" section below, we will go through an overview of the differences between both solutions.

-#### 2. From Classic to Vite once ember-scoped-css is used
+3. From Classic to Vite once ember-scoped-css is used: [diff](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-scoped-css..demo-ember-scoped-css-vite)

-✨ [**Click here to see the diff**](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-scoped-css..demo-ember-scoped-css-vite) ✨ or look at the [PR for additonnal comments](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/pull/2).

-Once your classic app uses ember-scoped-css without style regressions, your app is one step closer to Vite.
-If you don't have any other blocker to handle, then you can start building with Vite.
+You can also have a look at the [Pull Requests](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/pulls) to read additional comments.

 ### Try it yourself

-To have a better understanding of the "Walkthrough the diff" below, you might feel the need to see the whole resulting CSS and even experiment things in the browser.
-To help you doing this as easily as possible, this repository contains two folders `dist_ember-css-modules` and `dist_ember-scoped-css` that each correspond to a dev build of each diff branch.
+To have a better understanding of the differences between both addons, you might feel the need to see the whole resulting CSS and even experiment things in the browser.
+To help you doing this as easily as possible, this repository contains two folders `dist_ember-css-modules` and `dist_ember-scoped-css` that each corresponds to a dev build of each classic app using one or the other.

 - `git clone <this repository URL>`
 - In a terminal, run `npx http-server dist_ember-css-modules`